NiloofarGheibi/memcached-behavior-/README.md

 Instructions to see the result of project testing behavior of memcached while receiving requests via [mcperf](https://github.com/twitter/twemperf)

+## Important Note ##
+for Testing the Project you should make public/private key for authentication reasons and copy them into Container1 and Container2 Folders, Now it's my public/private keys.

 ### What is this repository for? ###

 * Course Project of System Engineering 1.